larpon/shy/README.md

 * No visual editor(s), at the moment.
 Hopefully it'll come quick when the `ui` module matures.
 * Export currently requires to be done from the target platform(s).
 * Documentation is far from complete.
 Use the `examples` for guidance.
+* C code vs. V code ratio leans towards C - this will improve over time as more and more functionality becomes available in V

 # Install